Worldwide Guide to Women in Leadership

 Member of the Presidium of the Head Committee of the Supreme Council

 1994-99, Leader 1994-99 and Group Chairperson of the National Democratic (Second largest party in Parliament) 1995-99 after the assassination of her husband Georgi Chaturia in an attack where she was herself seriously wounded.
-From 2003 spokesperson of the pro-Shevardnadze bloc, For a New Georgia and since 2006 Leader of the Imedi Party. (b.
+From 2003 spokesperson of the pro-Shevardnadze bloc, For a New Georgia, Leader of the Imedi Party since 2006 and Presidential Candidate in 2008. (b.
 1963-).

 1993-95 Deputy Minister of National Resources and Environmental Protection Nino Otorovna Chkhobadze